Welcome to Lethbridge College!

 More information is available at:

-The application for our annual awards program is open from March 1 to May 1.
+The application for our annual awards program is open to continuing and graduating student from March 1 to May 1.
 Applications are electronic and are featured on the college homepage during that period.
-Students who start their programs in January are considered “entrance” students so be sure to select that option.
+Students starting new programs are considered to be “entrance’ students and have until July 1 to apply for awards.
+(Students who started their programs in January are considered “entrance” students so be sure to select the appropriate option.)
 We advertise this application period through the myHorizon portal, Canvas, email, on the hallway monitors and on the e-sign on Scenic Drive.
 Successful applicants are notified by regular mail so be sure that your contact information is current.

 More information is available at: